Installation and Setup

 Electronic archives can be socialized, shared, emailed, backed up, and not easily lost

-Your paper binder will get fat, and your electronic folder will quickly get full,
+Your paper binder will get fat, and your electronic folder will quickly get full, so hopefully you were wise when you set up your file and folder naming conventions.

-while the author or mentor might privately store some of the iterative versions created along the way.
+It is common to store only the final version publicly – while the author or mentor might privately store some of the iterative versions created along the way.

 Go Back to Problem Solving